nicolasfauchereau/paleopy/README.md

   -s SEASON, --season SEASON
                         the season to consider: will be checked against the individual proxies seasons
+  -v True|False, --verbose True|False
+                        Creates an output.json file with information about the step and the percentage of progress.
+If ommited, default values is False.
 ```

 ## Jupyter notebooks examples